-We must comply with the covenant restrictions of the debt agreements that limit our ratio of debt to total market valuation.
-For example, our lines of credit and the indentures for our debt securities contain covenants that restrict the total amount of debt to 65%, or 60% in relation to certain debt, of total assets, as defined under the related arrangement, and secured debt to 50% of total assets.
+We must comply with the covenant restrictions of the debt agreements of the Operating Partnership that limit our ratio of debt to total market valuation.
+For example, the Operating Partnership's lines of credit and the indentures for the Operating Partnership's debt securities contain covenants that restrict the total amount of debt of the Operating Partnership to 65%, or 60% in relation to certain debt, of total assets, as defined under the related arrangement, and secured debt to 50% of total assets.
 In addition, these agreements contain other covenants requiring compliance with financial ratios.
-Furthermore, the amount of debt that we may incur is limited as a practical matter by our desire to maintain acceptable ratings for Simon Property's equity securities and our debt securities.
+Furthermore, the amount of debt that we may incur is limited as a practical matter by our desire to maintain acceptable ratings for our equity securities and the debt securities of the Operating Partnership.

-We may raise additional capital through debt financing, creating joint ventures with existing ownership interests in Properties, retention of cash flows or a combination of these methods.
-If the Board determines to raise additional equity capital at the Operating Partnership level, we may, without limited partner approval, issue additional units of limited partnership interests or units.
-We may issue units in any manner and on such terms and for such consideration as we deem appropriate.
-This may include issuing units in exchange for property.
-The units may be preferred units and may be senior to the outstanding classes of our units and may be convertible into units.
-Existing holders of units will have no preemptive right to purchase units in any subsequent offerings.
-Any such offering could dilute a unitholder's investment in us.
+If our Board of Directors ("Board") determines to seek additional capital, we may raise such capital through additional equity offerings, debt financing, creating joint ventures with existing ownership interests in Properties, retention of cash flows or a combination of these methods.
+Our ability to retain cash flows is subject to Code provisions requiring REITs to distribute a certain percentage of their taxable income.
+We must also take into account taxes that would be imposed on undistributed taxable income.
+If the Board determines to raise additional equity capital, it may, without stockholder approval, issue additional shares of common stock or other capital stock.
+The Board may issue a number of shares up to the amount of our authorized capital in any manner and on such terms and for such consideration as it deems appropriate.
+This may include issuing stock in exchange for property.
+Such securities may be senior to the outstanding classes of common stock.
+Such securities also may include additional classes of preferred stock, which may be convertible into common stock.
+Existing stockholders will have no preemptive right to purchase shares in any subsequent offering of our securities.
+Any such offering could dilute a stockholder's investment in us.

-We anticipate that any additional borrowings would be made in the form of bank borrowings, publicly and privately placed debt instruments, or purchase money obligations to the sellers of properties.
-Any of such indebtedness may be unsecured or may be secured by any or all of our assets, or any existing or new property-owning partnership.
+We anticipate that any additional borrowings would be made through the Operating Partnership or its subsidiaries.
+We might, however, incur borrowings that would be reloaned to the Operating Partnership.
+Borrowings may be in the form of bank borrowings, publicly and privately placed debt instruments, or purchase money obligations to the sellers of properties.
+Any of such indebtedness may be unsecured or may be secured by any or all of our assets, the Operating Partnership or any existing or new property-owning partnership.
 Any such indebtedness may also have full or limited recourse to all or any portion of the assets of any of the foregoing.
 Although we may borrow to fund the payment of dividends, we currently have no expectation that we will regularly be required to do so.

 We may obtain unsecured or secured lines of credit.
 We also may determine to issue debt securities.
-Any such debt securities may be convertible into units, preferred units or be accompanied by warrants to purchase equity interests or be exchangeable for stock of Simon Property.
+Any such debt securities may be convertible into capital stock or be accompanied by warrants to purchase capital stock.
 We also may sell or securitize our lease receivables.
 The proceeds from any borrowings or financings may be used for the following:

 - financing acquisitions;

 - developing or redeveloping properties;

 - refinancing existing indebtedness;

 - working capital or capital improvements; or

-- assisting Simon Property to meet the income distribution requirements applicable to REITs, if Simon Property has income without the receipt of cash sufficient to enable Simon Property to meet such distribution requirements.
+meeting the income distribution requirements applicable to REITs, if we have income without the receipt of cash sufficient to enable us to meet such distribution requirements.